UPDATED BY

 10 Reasons to Leave a Job

-1. Wanting Better Compensation and Benefits
+1. Better Compensation and Benefits

-“It’s a difficult decision for an employee to leave [their company].
-It must happen after careful consideration,” said Periklis Venakis, chief technology officer at Epignosis.
-“Even if you feel that your company is not catering to your needs, make sure that you’ve communicated these needs clearly and express to your manager what will make you more productive.
-Then, judge by the willingness of your management to listen to your needs, and decide if you’re going to make the big step.”
+“Make sure that you’ve communicated these needs clearly and express to your manager what will make you more productive,” suggested Periklis Venakis, chief technology officer at Epignosis.
+“Then, judge by the willingness of your management to listen to your needs, and decide if you’re going to make the big step.”

 See How Your Salary Stacks UpU.S.
 Tech and Startup Salaries

-2. Desire for Stability and a Fresh Start
+2. Stability and a Fresh Start

-When companies undergo organizational changes like an acquisition or new business model, employees may take a step back to assess if the organization’s future plans still align with their interests and career goals.
+When companies undergo organizational changes, like an acquisition or new business model, employees may take a step back to assess if the organization’s future plans still align with their interests and career goals.
 If employees feel a company is unstable or their job is in jeopardy, that might prompt them to look for a new job before facing a potential layoff.

-3. A Bad Manager
+3. Bad Managers

-“A toxic boss is somebody who could actually undermine your self esteem,” Jolly said.
+“A toxic boss is somebody who could actually undermine your self-esteem,” Jolly said.
 “If you work for a toxic boss, get out, but very often, it’s just working with somebody who’s not a skilled boss.”

 Around 60 percent of managers are poor leaders, Jolly noted.
 For companies to retain their employees, managers need to do a better job of facilitating two-way communication, especially as more companies manage hybrid or remote workforces, he said.